Chapter Forty Five I

 “Then there’s the bliss, which is not meditation exactly.”

 James waits.
-We had decided to tell him more.
+We decide to tell him more.
 He knew no matter how much we reveal, there is always something left.
 He wondered why.
 He felt an answer forming, but it is like seeing something through an opaque glass.
 It is there but not well structured enough to break through.

 He asks, “The bliss?
 Something besides her everyday experience.”

 “Yes.
 It’s a state of ecstasy, pure joy.”

 “What brings it on?
 Is it something she does?”